mulejoy/custom-logging-connector/README.md

 <classifier>mule-plugin</classifier>
 ```

-Also, ensure that your distributionManagement in pom.xml is configured with the exchange repository pointing to your organization as below
+Also, ensure that your distributionManagement in pom.xml is configured with the exchange repository pointing to your organization<br>
 ```
 <distributionManagement>
     <!-- Target Anypoint Organization Repository -->